Summer is here and foliage is in full bloom!

 Step 2: Gather the rest of the items you’ll need:

 For live plants:

 - A drill (you can also use a hammer and a nail if your planter isn’t too thick)

 - Safety glasses

 - Optional: Spray paint

 Pro Tip: Flowers can be expensive too!
 Check out the discount garden section of your local hardware store.
-The flowers may look like they’re on their last leg, but they just need a little love in the form of sunlight and extra waterings for a few days, and then they’ll be good as new!
+The flowers may look like they’re on their last leg, but they just need a little love in the form of sunlight and extra watering for a few days, and then they’ll be good as new!

 For faux plants:

-- Small or large rocks, sand, fake moss or other material you will use to fill the planter.
+- Small or large rocks, sand, fake moss, or other material you will use to fill the planter.
 (We snagged some pea gravel from this blogger’s patio!)